 The dictionary/codebook is inseparable from the message, without it, the message cannot be decoded.

-Decryption of the Huffman code requires knowledge of the matching tree or dictionary (characters <-> binary codes)
+Decoding the Huffman coding requires knowledge of the lookup tree or dictionary (characters ↔ binary codes).

 Example: Decode the message 00100010010111001111 with the dictionary described above.
 To research for 0 gives no correspondence, then continue with 00 which is code of the letter D, then 1 (does not exist), then 10 (does not exist), then 100 (code for C), etc.